chasekidder/vscode-avr/README.md

-# vscode-avr
-Build scripts to allow AVR programming with Visual Studio Code
+# AVR Build Scripts for AVR Programming With VS Code